jolsoncruz/Usap-Jar/README.md

 <img src="/img/banner.png" alt="De La Salle Usap"/>

-# DLS USAP - A Socket-Based Java Chat Application
+# DLSUsap - A Socket-Based Java Chat Application

 ### Description
 - This is a one-to-one chat application that can be shared between 2 clients and a server that can allow clients to send and receive messages and also upload and download files.